marcodelmastro/AdventOfCode2021/README.md

 * [Day 3](Day03.ipynb). `numpy` FTW, and some poor man bit manipulation (probably useless for Part 1, but I'm happy ai took this road for part 2!)

+* [Day 4](Day04.ipynb).
+In principle easy, if only I did not get stuck on part one becouse I initially forgot to check both rows and column!